Complete UV Resonances of SMEFT Dim-9 Operators for Short-range Neutrinoless Double Beta Decay: Summary and Conclusions

 In this work, we have performed a systematic classification of tree-level UV completions for short-range $0\nu\beta\beta$ based on $d=9$ six-fermion effective operators within the SMEFT framework.
 With the J-basis analysis, we established a rigorous mapping between the independent operator basis and their tree-level UV origins, indexed by the spin and gauge representations of the channels that define each tree topology.
 By working in the unbroken phase, our analysis identifies the genuine heavy degrees of freedom most relevant to future collider searches.
 To ensure phenomenological consistency with low-energy $0\nu\beta\beta$ processes, we focus on first-generation SMEFT operators that match onto the $uu\bar{d}\bar{d}ee$ sector of the LEFT.

 We presented a comprehensive compilation of 505 distinct combinations of mediators.
 We merge diverse tree-level topologies into single instances whenever they utilize the same set of heavy fields, as the specific internal connection patterns are of secondary importance for a model-independent survey.
 Requiring a minimal UV realization, in the sense that removing any mediator from the list prevents the generation of the operator of interest, we find that 428 cases are irreducible, while the remaining 77 reduce to 12 distinct two-mediator combinations.
-Notably, while our results reproduce the all-scalar and scalar-fermion-scalar completions found in Ref.~\cite{Bonnet:2012kh}, this study provides the first comprehensive treatment of heavy vector-mediated completions in this context, identifying 324 minimal UV configurations featuring vector resonances.
+Notably, while our results reproduce the all-scalar and scalar-fermion-scalar completions found in Ref.~\cite{Bonnet:2012kh} and complement the vector analysis of Ref.~\cite{Fonseca:2016tbn}, this study identifies 324 minimal UV configurations featuring vector resonances within a complete short-range dim-9 SMEFT classification.
 This majority share suggests that new physics models incorporating heavy vectors represent a significant class of theories capable of generating short-range $0\nu\beta\beta$.